Pruning and Shaping Your Fiddle Leaf Fig: Best Tips

 Keep Your Plant From Getting Too Tall

 Healthy fiddle leaf fig plants can aggressively grow toward the sun, which means they may get too large or tall for their location.
 Plants look best when their top leaves are at least 8 to 10 inches below the ceiling, so you will want to remove any growth above that height.
 By pruning your plant to keep it from getting too tall, you’ll create a stronger and more compact plant.

 Give Your Plant Balance

 Depending on where your plant is getting its light, it may grow sideways toward the nearest window, which can leave your plant lopsided or off balance.
 To prevent this, it’s important to rotate your plant regularly so it grows symmetrically.
-Plants can still get off balance, and pruning will help keep growth from getting lopsided.
+Plants can still get off balance, and pruning and shaping your fiddle leaf fig will help keep growth from getting lopsided.

 Decrease Crowded Areas